munshkr/gede/no-oscillators/no-osc-tutorial.md

 Do you know *bytebeat?* If not, you should.
 It's a very cheap and minimalistic way of coding music in a simple way, working only with a function of time.
 The results of the formula go directly to the analog conversor, ussualy is writen in 8-bit, reading each ascii character (0-255) as a sample, an speaker possition.
 Check it out, there are many documentations and software (you can do it even from the console with python commands).

-Well, since I do livecoding and I like to mess with synthesis, much general aspects of this technique are very helpfull and I did an example video with *Pure Data*: https://youtu.be/eVdi0i-4WLk.
+Well, since I do livecoding and I like to mess with synthesis, much general aspects of this technique are very helpfull and I did an example video with *Pure Data*, check https://youtu.be/eVdi0i-4WLk.
 Here I'll explain the basics more or less in the same order of appearence than in the vid.

 ## Time ramp